Optimal Shrinkage of Singular Values: Introduction

 In \cite{Donoho2013b} we have performed a narrow investigation that focused on hard and soft thresholding of singular values under the Frobenius loss \eqref{L_fro:eq}.
-We adopted a simple asymptotic framework that models the situation where $X$ is low-rank, originally proposed by Shabalin and Nobel \cite{Shabalin2013} and inspired by Johnstone's Spiked Covariance Model \cite{Johnstone2001}.
+We adopted a simple asymptotic framework that models the situation where $X$ is low-rank, originally proposed in \cite{Owen2009,Perry2009,Shabalin2013} and inspired by Johnstone's Spiked Covariance Model \cite{Johnstone2001}.
 In this framework, the signal matrix dimensions $m=m_n$ and $n$ both to infinity, such that their ratio converges to an asymptotic aspect ratio: $m_n/n\to\beta$, with $0<\beta\leq 1$, while the column span of the signal matrix remains fixed.
-Building on a recent probabilistic analysis of this framework \cite{Benaych-Georges2012} we have discovered that, in this framework, there is an {\em asymptotically unique admissible} threshold for singular values, in the sense that it offers equal or better asymptotic MSE to that of any other threshold, across all possible signal configurations.
+Building on a recent probabilistic analysis of this framework \cite{Benaych-Georges2012} we have discovered that, in this framework, there is an {\em asymptotically unique admissible} threshold for singular values, in the sense that it offers equal or better asymptotic MSE to that of any other threshold choice, no matter which specific low-rank model may be in force.

-The main discovery reported here is that this phenomenon is in fact much more general: in this asymptotic framework, which models low-rank matrices observed in white noise, for each of a variety of loss functions, there exists a single {\em asymptotically unique admissible} shrinkage nonlinearity, in the sense that it offers equal or better asymptotic loss to that of any other shrinkage nonlinearity, across all possible signal configurations.
+The main discovery reported here is that this phenomenon is in fact much more general: in this asymptotic framework, which models low-rank matrices observed in white noise, for each of a variety of loss functions, there exists a single {\em asymptotically unique admissible} shrinkage nonlinearity, in the sense that it offers equal or better asymptotic loss than any other shrinkage nonlinearity, at each specific low-rank model that can occur.
 In other words, once the loss function has been decided, in a definite asymptotic sense, there is a single rational choice of shrinkage nonlinearity.